craigcalzado/python_exercises/readme.md

-All python exercises will be in this repository.
+All python exercises will be in this repository.# python_exercises